 Lebkuchen has been called pepper, spice, or honey cake over the centuries.
 The dough is sweetened with honey and flavored with a range of oriental spices, including anise, cinnamon, cloves, cardamom, coriander, ginger and nutmeg.
 Instead of yeast, true Lebkuchen bakers use either Hirschhornsalz (hartshorn or ultetak salt), Pottasche (potash), or both, as rising agents.
 Some German spice companies, such as Alba or Edora offer specialized spice mixes and rising agents for the home baker.
 Lebkuchen from Nürnberg are made without any flour, using ground nuts or almonds, as well as some candied orange or candied lemon.
 The bottom wafer of a Lebkuchen is called Oblate which are available from German producers like Hoch Oblaten.

 Aachener Printen.
-The city of Aachen, also called Aix-la-Chapelle in English, used to be the residence of Charlesmagne in the 8th century, later a place of coronation for many German kings, and is today one of the premier academic and technical hubs of Germany.
+The city of Aachen, also known as Aix-la-Chapelle, was the residence of Charlesmagne in the 8th century, later a place of coronation for German kings, and is today one of the premier academic and technical hubs of Germany.
 Moreover, the city is the birthplace of the Aachener Printen, a different kind of Lebkuchen.
 The ingredients are flour, water and sugar beet syrup; no fats, like butter or nut oils, are used.
 Rising agents are, again, hartshorn salt or potash.
 The dough is seasoned with a wide variety of oriental spices, but some varieties contain herbs.
 The baked Printen are a bit harder than Lebkuchen and taste different, more herbal.
 The geographical origin of the Aachener Printen is protected by European law.
 Lambertz and Nobis are some of the brands of Aachener Printen available in North America.

 Dresdner Dominosteine are pralines with a base of lebkuchen, topped by a layer of either sour cherry or apricot jam and a layer of marzipan and glazed by milk or dark chocolate couverture.
 Dominosteine were invented in Dresden in the 1930s by confectioner Herbert Wendler and quickly gained popularity in Germany and Austria.
 Today, the Dresden-based sweets company Dr. Quendt produces Dominosteine based on the original recipe and sells them as Lebkuchenkonfekt.
 Other producers include Niederegger (famed for their marzipan), Lambertz, Kinkartz, Wicklein and Schulte.